garrett-sutton/garrett-sutton.github.io/_drafts/vail.md

 Vail is a really special place.
 It certainly gives off a hoity-toity vibe - especially in the base areas.
 And that seems fitting based on what you can read about Vail.
-The part of Vail that I feel like I never knew is that it is phenomenal for advanced skiers.
+The underrated part of Vail is the phenomenal terrain for advanced skiers.
 There is simply so much good skiing that it's easy to ignore Vail's affluent ambiance.

 ### The Crowds